Twelve Core Challenges and Fifty Rapid Responses

 Public authority derives from the people through constitutional structure, not from institutions over them.
 Higher office entails greater constitutional constraint rather than greater discretionary power.

-Parity is embedded as a condition of legality, not left to future majorities.
+Parity is embedded as a condition of legality rather than left to future majorities.
 Core protections are placed beyond ordinary amendment and enforced through Layered Sovereignty, institutional neutrality, and non-domination rules resistant to incremental erosion.
-Courts enforce these limits as constitutional law rather than as discretionary policy.
-The system relies on architecture, not trust.

 45. Was this created by AI, and is outside contribution welcome?